qysoraka/enhanced-pGNNs/README.md

 # Enhanced pGNNs
-This repository provides a refined version of
+This repository provides a refined version of pGNN as described